Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

     double initialEpoch = mainJson[ "initialEpoch" ];                       // 0.0
     std::string integratorType = mainJson.at( "integrator" ).at( "type" );  // "rungeKutta4"

-The main problem of this approach is that, in case that the user didn't define the key :literal:`type` for the :literal:`integrator` object, the thrown value-access error will not provide sufficient information to uniquely identify the source of the problem:
+The main problem of this approach is that, in case that the user didn't define the key :jsonkey:`type` for the :literal:`integrator` object, the thrown value-access error will not provide sufficient information to uniquely identify the source of the problem:

 .. code-block:: txt

   libc++abi.dylib: terminating with uncaught exception of type nlohmann::detail::out_of_range:
   [json.exception.out_of_range.403] key 'type' not found

-As it can be seen, for a simple input file such as :ref:`main-json` the key :literal:`type` is defined for six objects.
+As it can be seen, for a simple input file such as :ref:`main-json` the key :jsonkey:`type` is defined for six objects.
 If we forget to define it for any of them, the message :literal:`key 'type' not found` will be useless as we cannot know for which object it is missing.
 For more complex simulations, in which the JSON input file is hundreds of lines long, identification of the source of the problem becomes even more difficult.
 A message that *is* informative would be something like :literal:`key 'integrator.type' not found`.
 In the :literal:`json_interface`, :literal:`integrator.type` is known as a key path.

 Key paths